rnek0/web/_posts/2024-03-18-Kali-Linux-and-WSL2.md

 🇬🇧 Kali Linux & WSL2 with Windows 11 (quick guide)

-Microsoft **Windows Subsystem for Linux** (WSL) allow us to run some linux distributions on top of Hyper-V.
+Microsoft **Windows Subsystem for Linux** (WSL) allow us to run some Linux distributions on top of Hyper-V.

 [**Kali Linux**](https://www.kali.org/){:target="_blank"} is a distribution that needs no introduction, it is a Linux distribution designed for digital forensics and penetration testing.
 It is maintained and funded by [**Offensive Security**](https://www.offsec.com/){:target="_blank"}.
 Kali Linux is based on the Debian Testing branch: most of the packages used by Kali are imported from Debian repositories.